Loading Events

 Qualifications:

-Bachelor of Science in Operations from Binghamton University
+Bachelor of Science in Accounting from the Gies College of Business at the University of Illinois

 Kristin Richards